-An initial application for a scholarship can only be made once a year; in the month of May for studies starting in August/September of that year or in January/February the following year.
+An initial application for a scholarship can be made in the month of May for studies starting in August/September of that year or in January/February the following year.

 Each application must include:

 - a. a statement from the educational institution that the student has been or will be admitted and what the study costs are, - b. a letter of recommendation from a local leader that the student is underprivileged, and the family is unable to finance the study.